aerobless/jekyll-photo-gallery/README.md

 ##2.
 Enable Google Maps Geolocation

-1. Obtain a Google Maps "Static Maps API key" from this site: https://developers.google.com/maps/documentation/static-maps/
+1. Obtain a Google Maps "Static Maps API key" from this site: https://developers.google.com/maps/documentation/static-maps/ ⋅⋅1.
+Create a new project for your site (or chose an existing one).
+⋅⋅2.
+Make sure that "Google Static Maps API" is selected in the API drawer, then select "Web browser (Javascript)" from the drawer below.
+⋅⋅3.
+Enter all the URL(s) of your website from which you'll be accessing google maps.
+E.g. `*yoursite.com*` or `*localhost*` or `*.yoursite.com/*` .. etc.
-2. Open layouts/photo.html and replace the existing key (around line 113) **&key=AIzaSyCMXdSigC-sBH...** with your own key.
+2. Open layouts/photo.html and replace the existing key (around line 113) **&key=AIzaSyCMXdSigC-sBH...** with your new key.

 #License (MIT)
  > Copyright (c) 2016 Theodor Winter